Trade and Globalization

 The data hubs from several large international organizations publish and maintain extensive cross-country datasets on international trade.
 Here's a list of the most important ones:

-In the visualization here we provide a comparison of the data published by several of the sources listed above, country by country, since 1955 up until today.
+In the visualization here, we compare the data published by several of the sources listed above, country by country, from 1955 to today.

-For each country, we exclude trade in services, and we focus only on estimates of the total value of exported goods, expressed as shares of GDP.34
+For each country, we exclude trade in services, and we focus only on estimates of the total value of exported goods, expressed as shares of GDP.39

-All series, except the two long-run series from CEPII and NBER-UN, were produced from data published by the sources in current US dollars, and then converted to GDP shares using a unique source (World Bank).35
+All series, except the two long-run series from CEPII and NBER-UN, were produced from data published by the sources in current US dollars and then converted to GDP shares using a unique source (World Bank).

-So, if all series are in the same units (share of national GDP), and they all measure the same thing (value of goods exported from one country to the rest of the world), what explains the differences?
+So, if all series are in the same units (share of national GDP) and they measure the same thing (value of goods exported from one country to the rest of the world), what explains the differences?

 Let's dig deeper to understand what's going on.